-Learn about ongoing regulatory policy developments in Korea and the 2015 indicators on regulatory policy and governance.
+Learn about ongoing regulatory policy developments in Korea.

 Regulatory reform has been a top priority in Korea for several successive administrations.
 Maintaining momentum for reform in Korea will be essential for producing tangible results and supporting inclusive growth, productivity and innovation.
 The Regulatory Reform Review of Korea provides key insights into a mature regulatory system and follows two previous Regulatory Reform Reviews of Korea completed in 2000 and 2007.
 It identifies a number of areas where improvements could help Korea reap the full benefits of the reforms introduced so far.